 It can be helpful to think about your credit score rating as the equivalent of checking your heart rate with an ECG/EKG machine.
 It indicates how consistent and reliable you are financially.
 This is a good place to start your review, because you’ll be able to assess whether you have any weak areas or outstanding debts that you need to resolve.
 After all, everybody, from banks to retailers, landlords to car dealers, decide your financial dependability based on the three figures in this report.

 While by law you’re entitled to one free credit report a year from any of the credit bureaus, these can be vague and difficult to understand.
 Fortunately, you can also use online financial tools, such as DirectAxis Pulse, to draw a free, comprehensive and easy-to-understand credit report.
 What’s more, it provides information on how the rating is made up, how you can improve a poor credit score rating and also makes it simple to track your progress.

 Once you have this data, you can start reviewing your budget for places you may need to tighten up and divert cash flow towards debt, savings or investments.

 Mid-year is a good time to check in on your budget.
 See whether this has become overstretched or whether you’re living within your means.
 Some of the assumptions you made at the beginning of the year may no longer be true.
 Perhaps VAT increased or the cost of fuel has hiked transportation costs.
 Regardless, often rehabilitating or solidifying financial health can mean cutting back on certain things to reach goals.

-Similarly when your review your budget you may find that you’re on track with paying off debt but aren’t saving as much as you’d intended.
-You might look to see where else you can save on monthly expenditure to make up the shortfall, or speak to a financial advisor to help you better strategise where your budget should be going in general.
+When you review your budget, you may find that you’re on track with paying off debt, but aren’t saving as much as you’d intended.
+You might want to see where else you can save on monthly expenditure to make up the shortfall.
+You can also consult with a financial advisor to help you better strategise where your budget should be going in general.